Forgotten Realms: The Archives - Collection One Game Cover

 • “However, my favorite was the one before the final dungeon; it has an eerie feel reinforced by the short introductory text and the music.”

-• “Is it just me, or is the music way better in these classic games than it is in new games?”
+• “Is it just me, or is the music way better in these classic games than in new games?”

 • “Yah, the music is dated, but it's darker and better for the game styles.
-It feels menacing; they seem to have lost that thought as the decades went on, making everything more touchy-feely and happy-go-lucky sounding.”
+It feels menacing; they seem to have lost that thought over the decades, starting to make everything more touchy-feely and happy-go-lucky sounding.”

 • “Speaking of… there is not a lot of music in these games, adventuring is very quiet as the songs are mostly saved for important moments such as the aforementioned dungeon entrances or cutscenes.”

-• “Yah, the music is dated but it's darker; it's better for the game styles.
-It feels menacing.
-They seem to have lost that thought as the decades went on, making everything more touchy-feely and happy-go-lucky sounding and looking, even the art on the box covers that they released, which was way more menacing than the art they use currently for Dungeons and Dragons.”
+• “Yah, the music is dated but it's darker and better for the game styles.
+It feels menacing; they seem to have lost that thought as the decades went on, making everything more touchy-feely and happy-go-lucky sounding and looking.
+Even the art on the box covers they released was way more menacing than the art they use currently for Dungeons and Dragons.”

 • “The combat system is pretty standard for a dungeon crawler, but those not familiar with the 2nd edition AD&D rules set may find some of the underlying mechanics a little 'obtuse' to say the least.”